shocknet/docs/docs/terms/terms.md

 ## Fees

-Fees vary from service to service and are based on market conditions for Bitcoin relative to datacenter resources.
-See our [Fee Table](https://shock.network/fee_table.json)

 We provide bandwidth, storage, compute, name-space and other cloud services frictionlessly to users of otherwise decentralized protocols.
 These services are accessed granularly, using micro-payments over Bitcoin’s Lightning Network.

 As a hosting provider, we do not keep a percentage of monetization revenues on content served from our infrastructure.
-Our self-custodial monetization tools are sustained through commissions for integrated services, including CDN and VM hosting.
+Our self-custodial monetization tools are sustained through integrated network services, including CDN, Transcoding, Relay, and VM hosting.

+Fees vary from service to service and are based on market conditions for Bitcoin relative to datacenter resources.
+See our [Fee Table](https://docs.shock.network/fee_table.json)

 Refunds or withdrawals on change from service credits are subject to network enforced routing or chain fees.